 We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or are at risk of harm.
 We will work co-operatively with other agencies to safeguard and promote the welfare of children.
 We will ensure that our concerns about our pupils are discussed with parents/carers first – unless we have reason to believe that such a move would be contrary to the child’s welfare.

-The Senior Designated Officer for safeguarding is Susan Helps.
+The Senior Designated Officer for safeguarding is Ian James.